ktonon/two-medium-model/README.md

 In this picture, saying that the GCM "gains momentum" in diffuse regions is the same as saying that the LCM waves there slowly **lose** a tiny amount of their own energy.
-For traveling waves like light, this gradual loss appears as a slight reduction in frequency---a redshift.
+For traveling waves like light, this gradual loss appears as a slight reduction in frequency—a redshift.
 Over the enormous distances between galaxies, these tiny losses accumulate.
 This becomes the 2MM explanation for the cosmological redshift: light does not stretch because space expands, but because it gives up a very small